ntropy-esa/biochar-systems-dev/content/en/case-studies/1-stockholm.md

 ---
-title: "Prospective life cycle assessment of large-scale biochar production and use for negative emissions in Stockholm"
+title: "Stockholm - Prospective life cycle assessment of large-scale biochar production and use on dairy farms"
 description: "
 *What was our motivation?*